instantOS/instantos.github.io/docs/wmsettings.md

 `vrr` controls variable refresh rate (FreeSync / G-Sync) and accepts `"off"` (default), `"auto"` (let the driver decide), or `"on"`.

+Set `mirror = "DP-1"` on a second output to show the source output's content.
+The pair acts as one logical monitor.
+The mirror's `position` and `scale` are ignored.
+On Wayland, its own resolution, refresh rate, and transform still control scanout; `mirror_fit = "contain"` (default) adds bars when aspect ratios differ, while `"cover"` crops.
+X11 uses the source's mode and cannot scale the mirror.
+A disconnected or disabled source leaves the other output independent until the source returns.
+Use `mirror = "none"` to clear the setting.

 ## Bar height